Destinations Greece The Peloponnese

 The Junior Suite with Fireplace is the shoulder-season upgrade

-The waterfront alternative if the inner Old-Town boutiques are full — a small Old-Town palazzo with Bourtzi-fortress views from the front rooms, easy walking to every restaurant on the list.
+The waterfront alternative if the inner Old-Town boutiques are full: a small Old-Town palazzo with Bourtzi-fortress views from the front rooms, an easy walk to every restaurant on the list.

 What it's known for